-My Sweet Gentle Veteran
+My Sweet Gentle Veteran (Under Reconstruction)

 After the Lieutenant said that, my eyes went wide awake.
 Relieving me from my maid duty… that means she’s… firing me, isn’t she?
 I dropped the plate I was washing.
 And turned to face the Lieutenant.